-Section 45R(a) provides for a health insurance tax credit in the case of an eligible small employer for any taxable year in the credit period.
-Section 45R(d) provides that in order to be an eligible small employer with respect to any taxable year, an employer must have in effect a contribution arrangement that qualifies under section 45R(d)(4) and must have no more than 25 full-time equivalent employees (FTEs), and the average annual wages of its FTEs must not exceed an amount equal to twice the dollar amount determined under section 45R(d)(3)(B).
-The amount determined under section

-45R(d)(3)(B) is \$25,000 (as adjusted for inflation for taxable years beginning after December 31, 2013).
+Section 45R(a) provides a health insurance credit that is available to certain eligible small employers for any taxable year in the credit period.
+Section 45R(d)provides that in order to be an eligible small employer with respect to any taxable year, an employer must have in effect a contribution arrangement that qualifies under section 45R(d)(4) and must have no more than 25 full-time equivalent employees (FTEs), and the average annual wages of its FTEs must not exceed an amount equal to twice the dollar amount determined under section 45R(d)(3)(B).
+The amount determined under section 45R(d)(3)(B) is \$25,000 (a dollar amount which is adjusted for inflation for taxable years beginning after December 31, 2013, and is \$25,400 for taxable years beginning in 2014).

-Section 45R(d)(4) states that a contribution arrangement qualifies if it requires an eligible small employer to make a nonelective contribution on behalf of each employee who enrolls in a qualified health plan (QHP) offered to employees by the employer through an Exchange in an amount equal to a uniform percentage (not less than 50 percent) of the premium cost of the QHP (referred to in this preamble as the uniform percentage requirement).
+Section 45R(d)(4) provides that a contribution arrangement qualifies if it requires an eligible small employer to make a nonelective contribution on behalf of each employee who enrolls in a qualified health plan (QHP) offered to employees by the employer through an Exchange in an amount equal to a uniform percentage (not less than 50 percent) of the premium cost of the QHP (referred to in this preamble as the uniform percentage requirement).
 For purposes of section 45R, an Exchange refers to a Small Business Health Options Program (SHOP) Exchange, established pursuant to section 1311 of the Affordable Care Act and defined in 45 CFR 155.20.
-For purposes of this preamble and the proposed regulations, a contribution arrangement that meets these requirements is referred to as a "qualifying arrangement."
-See also the section of this preamble entitled "Explanation of Provisions."
+For purposes of this preamble and the final regulations, a contribution arrangement that meets these requirements is referred to as a "qualifying arrangement."